🙌 Lanier Law Group Is Celebrating Thirty Years Of Heavyweight Legal Results

 Premises liability is an area of law that holds property owners responsible when someone is injured due to unsafe or defective conditions on their property.
 In Durham and throughout North Carolina, property owners have a legal obligation to keep their premises reasonably safe for visitors.
 When they fail in that duty and someone is hurt as a result, they can be held liable for the injuries and damages that follow.

 Accidents on another person’s property can be more than just painful; they can be life-changing.
 Medical bills pile up, time away from work creates financial strain, and the emotional toll can be overwhelming.
 That’s where the Lanier Law Group steps in.
-With a strong presence in Durham, our team is here to help victims stand up for their rights and pursue justice.
+As an established Lanier Law Group Durham personal injury law firm, our team is here to help victims stand up for their rights and pursue justice.

 Contact us online or call (919) 335-7553 for a free consultation with a premises liability lawyer in Durham.
 We have multiple offices across North Carolina and are ready to help you.